Beyond the Campus

 As with the Stanford-run study abroad campuses, courses and financial aid will transition seamlessly for students who are awarded one of the semester spots in this program.

-Overseas Seminars are three-week courses where 12-15 students are led by faculty members to various locations around the world.
+Overseas Seminars are three or four week courses where 12-15 students are led by faculty members to various locations around the world.
 These intensive academic experiences provide a taste of a longer study abroad experience during the summer, and seminar locations and topics change each year.

 The Bing Stanford in Washington Program